node-migrator-bot/services/README.md

 ### How to configure and start services.

 In order to configure the services you must create a json file.
 For example _config.json_ The configuration is a simple map.
-The key is the name of the package/module which should be started and the value is "true" or a map.
+The key is the name of the package which should be started and the value is "true" or a map.

 Example: